 Did you know you can gain Adobe certification in software like Photoshop, Illustrator and InDesign?
 You just need to take the Adobe Certified Expert Exam (ACE).
-Although these qualifications are not (usually) necessary to get work as a designer, illustrator or animator, they can be super-useful for your career.
+Although these qualifications are not (usually) necessary to get work as a designer, illustrator or animator, they can are industry recognised credential, which can be super-useful for your career.

 There are several reasons you might want to become Adobe certified.
 Your employer might insist on it, or suggest it will help you get a raise or promotion.
 Having an official ‘Certified’ badge on your website may help you win clients as a freelancer.
 You may wish to teach Adobe skills to others.
 Or you may just realise there’s a lot of things you’ve never learned to do within the software, and fancy a challenge.